Invest in Rural Community Livability

 Background

-People live in rural regions for lots of reasons, but for many, it is because they love the land and the rural quality of life.
+People live in rural regions for lots of reasons, but for many, it is because they love the land and the quality of life.
 Rural areas offer tremendous benefits, including open space, natural beauty, recreational opportunities, and much more.
-However, decades of federal and state disinvestment in rural areas have created rural exodus, where people have left rural communities in order to move to cities and suburbs, which has led to further disinvestment.
+However, decades of federal and state disinvestment and corporate extraction of rural resources have left many rural communities with few jobs and services, leading to a “brain drain” of rural people moving to cities in search of more opportunities.

-• Invest in public recreation and green spaces that promote rural livability while attracting tourism.
+• State: Invest in public recreation and green spaces that promote rural livability while attracting tourism.

 State Examples

-• Colorado (2017 CO SB 267) legislators enacted a bill to support local public transportation projects and earmarked one-fourth of the funds for projects in rural counties.
+• Colorado (2017 CO SB 267) passed a law to support local public transportation projects and earmarked one-fourth of the funds for projects in rural counties.
+Seven years later, the state directly invested in early development of a passenger rail service to its rural Front Range communities (2024 CO 22-176).

 • In Texas (2021 TX HB 1294), lawmakers introduced legislation to exempt rural transit districts from motor fuel taxes on any fuel used exclusively to provide public transportation.